 Primarily your swimming pool filter pump is a part of your swimming pool care and maintenance.
 It is responsible for providing you with clear water through proper circulation and filtration to your pool and spa.

 These are usually digital time clocks.
 Some manufacturers have variable frequency drives (VFDs) that power up and power down the motor of the pump.
-When you are able to vary the speed of a pump, you can cause a reduction in the amount of power that it consumes.
+When you can vary the speed of a pump, you can cause a reduction in the amount of power that it consumes.

 This will allow you to set your pool filter pumps to come on at a certain time and go off at a certain time.
-The set time can be anywhere from 6 to 12 hours at a time during the summer time.
+The set time can be anywhere from 6 to 12 hours at a time during the summertime.
 In Europe, manufacturers have re-designed centrifugal pool pumps with a smaller motor that have heavier windings.

-Primarily a swimming pool pump is considered a "self priming" pump.
+Primarily a swimming pool pump is considered a "self-priming" pump.

 Even after a short rest period, these pumps will still start up and function as it was intended.

-The main purpose of this small filter basket, is to trap any hair or leaf contaminants.
+The main purpose of this small filter basket is to trap any hair or leaf contaminants.
 As a result of this, debris is kept from entering the close-tolerance sections of the pump impeller.

 This list will help you in determining the right size pool pump.
-This includes selecting the correct horsepower if you are also considering up grading your pump size.
+This includes selecting the correct horsepower if you are also considering upgrading your pump size.
 One of the main factors that is looked at when determining a pool and spa pump, is the total dynamic head (TDH).

-Total dynamic head is the sum of the resistance, that your pool water will encounter as it flows through your entire pool filter system.
+Total dynamic head is the sum of the resistance that your pool water will encounter as it flows through your entire pool filter system.

 Resistance to your pool water flow will come from every piece of swimming pool equipment that is connected to your pool circulation and filtration system.
-Regrettably the flow rate of your entire circulation system will be affected by this total dynamic head.
+Regrettably, the flow rate of your entire circulation system will be affected by this total dynamic head.

 If you have a recently constructed water facility, you can calculate the total dynamic head of your system.
 Unfortunately calculating the TDH for older swimming pools can be a little difficult.
 This is providing that the plumbing for the pool is underground.

 With a properly sized pool filter pump, your filtration system will perform at its optimum capacity.
-The right swimming pool equipment, will help you to achieve the required turnover rate for your swimming pools and spas.
-May be you are considering having a pool or spa built.
+The right swimming pool equipment will help you to achieve the required turnover rate for your swimming pools and spas.
+Maybe you are considering having a pool or spa built!